 I learnt to teach in 1998 so it feels like a million years ago now but at the time I was really struck that I used to watch a number of really expert teachers but almost what they were doing seemed like magic.
-There seemed to be too much that was going on that I had to do and I was left leaving those classrooms at certain times and I have a million things to do and ultimately I don’t think I can do them until I’ve been in the profession 10 years, 20 years, 30 years.
-And yet what we’ve tried to do is to try to look at what those particular techniques are; what the research is in terms of great expert practice and classrooms; to critically evaluate that research; to bring experts to your door figuratively through videos and through discussion so that those experts can break some of those elements down – that they can unravel the magic if you like, so that new teachers have a really strong schema, a really strong kind of view of this of what good looks like and they can also start to practice some of those techniques to help them on the way.
-And all of this is underpinned by great research that again you and your mentor will explore together that will help you in the classroom but also allow you to critically evaluate
+There seemed to be too much that was going on that I had to do and I was left leaving those classrooms at certain times and I’d have a million things to do and ultimately I don’t think I can do them until I’ve been in the profession 10 years, 20 years, 30 years.
+And yet what we’ve tried to do is to try to look at what those particular techniques are; what the research is in terms of great expert practice and classrooms; to critically evaluate that research; to bring experts to your door figuratively through videos and through discussion so that those experts can break some of those elements down – that they can unravel the magic if you like, so that new teachers have a really strong schema, a really strong kind of view of this, of what good looks like, and they can also start to practice some of those techniques to help them on the way.
+And all of this is underpinned by great research that, again, you and your mentor will explore together, that will help you in the classroom but also allow you to critically evaluate.

 And then finally we know the professional development for anybody, but especially for teachers, can’t just be a one-off event.
-It has to be sustained over a period of time so therefore this program keeps pace with you and with your development.
+It has to be sustained over a period of time so therefore this programme keeps pace with you and with your development.
 We want to walk figuratively alongside you to support you in the next development that you make towards expertise in your teaching career.